Jeremy Strong: Acting philosophy and technique

-Like his idols Daniel Day-Lewis and Dustin Hoffman, Strong prepares intensely for his roles, often to replicate some aspect of the character whether or not it is prominent in his portrayal.
+Strong prepares intensely for his roles, often to replicate some aspect of the character whether or not it is prominent in his portrayal.
 He has stated, "I think you have to go through whatever the ordeal is that the character has to go through".
 For The Judge, where he played the main character's developmentally disabled younger brother, he spent time with an autistic man as Hoffman had for Rain Man, and he requested personalized props for the character not mentioned in the script.
-"All I know is, he crosses the Rubicon", said Robert Downey Jr., his costar in The Judge.
-For The Big Short, Strong followed his real life counterpart Vincent Daniel, and observed his mannerisms, which included constantly chewing gum, something Strong did in all of his scenes.
+"All I know is, he crosses the Rubicon", said costar Robert Downey Jr..
+For The Big Short, Strong followed his real life counterpart Vincent Daniel, and observed his mannerisms, which included constantly chewing gum, something Strong did in all his scenes.
 In preparation for his Succession audition for Kendall Roy, he read Michael Wolff's biography of media mogul Rupert Murdoch and his family, which mentions that Murdoch's son James is known for lacing his shoes very tightly; Strong thus did the same for the audition, believing that it expressed the character's "inner tensile strength".

 Strong's devotion to his craft occasionally has led to personal injury.
-In the first season Succession episode "Whose Side Are You On?", his character Kendall had to run a considerable distance to be present at an important corporate board meeting after his limousine gets stuck in traffic.
+In the first season Succession episode "Which Side Are You On?", his character had to run a considerable distance to be present at a board meeting after his limousine gets stuck in traffic.
 Because Strong wanted to be genuinely sweaty and breathless in every take, he ran as fast and far as he could in Tom Ford dress shoes and fractured his foot.
 Two seasons later, he jumped off a 5 ft platform, wearing Gucci shoes while filming the episode "Too Much Birthday", impacting his tibia and femur and requiring a leg brace.
 The take ultimately was not used.

 Strong seldom rehearses, saying he wants "every scene to feel like I'm encountering a bear in the woods", an approach he admits may not be popular with his costars.
 On The Trial of the Chicago 7, Strong asked to be sprayed with tear gas.
-Director Aaron Sorkin stated "I don't like saying no to Jeremy...
+Director Sorkin stated "I don't like saying no to Jeremy...
 But there were 200 people in that scene and another seventy on the crew, so I declined to spray them with poison gas".